mmcvuur/mmcnet.dev/content/me/index.md

   - I use Linux when I have too.
 - Vim is my editor.
 - ZSH is my shell.
+- Began using UNIX with Sun Solaris 2.4 on Sparc.

 ## :wq!